engage-xr/c-sharp-style-guide/README.markdown

-﻿# The Official raywenderlich.com C# Style Guide
+# The [Un]Official Immersive VR Education C# Style Guide

-This style guide is different from others you may find, because the focus is centered on readability for print and the web.
-We created this style guide to keep the code in our tutorials consistent.
+This style guide is based heavily on the raywenderlich.com style guide.
+As such, it may be a bit different from ones that you are used to, as it focuses on code legibility.

 Our overarching goals are **conciseness**, **readability** and **simplicity**.
 Also, this guide is written to keep **Unity** in mind.